illinois-cs241/assignment-docs/shell.md

 ./shell -h <filename>
 ```

+The format of the history file stored should be exactly the same as a script file.
+See below for details.

 If the the `-h` flag is not specified, the shell will still keep a history of commands run, but will not read/write from/to a history file.
 Just think of it like private browsing mode for your terminal.

 #### File